 IDs to Vote

-Voting in person at a Voting Place?
+Voting in person at a voting place?

-• Driver’s licence
+• Ontario driver’s licence

 • Ontario photo card